iClusterDev/JS-Devkit-CLI/README.md

 This will automatically generate all the distribution files and put them in the `dist` directory.

-The `.scss` files will be compiled into `CSS` and minified.
+The `.scss` files will be compiled into `.css` and minified.
 The `.js` files will be transpiled using [babel](https://babeljs.io/).
 All the styles and scripts will be automatically injected into your `index.html`.

 ## Contributing

-If you find any issues, feel free to submit a pull request
+If you find any issue, feel free to submit a pull request

 ## Author